Graphical abstract

 A graphical abstract (or visual abstract) is a graphical or visual equivalent of a written abstract.
 Graphical abstracts are a single image and are designed to help the reader to quickly gain an overview on a scholarly paper, research article, thesis or review: and to quickly ascertain the purpose and results of a given research, as well as the salient details of authors and journal.
 Graphical abstracts are intended to help facilitate online browsing, as well as help readers quickly identify which papers are relevant to their research interests.
 Like a video abstract, they are not intended to replace the original research paper, rather to help draw attention to it, increasing its readership.
+Instructions for designing a graphical abstract are available, e.g., "10 simple rules for designing graphical abstracts".

 Types

 To the broader scientific community, graphical abstracts are a relatively new concept: therefore, there is no ubiquitous standard or style of formatting.
 Nevertheless, several distinct styles have emerged, which are largely a reflection of the intended audience.